 However, finding a homemade hair spray recipe that works and doesn’t contain alcohol is a challenge.
 But, one that I successfully met!
-Turns out making homemade zero waste hair spray without alcohol is much easier than I expected.
+It turns out making homemade zero waste hair spray without alcohol is much easier than I expected.

 In fact, adding essential oils into your hair care regimen can go a long way to help ensure a healthy scalp and strong hair.
-Grab a printable essential oil hair care reference guide and more in the Life-n-Reflection Resource Library.
+Grab a printable essential oil hair care reference guide and more in the Simple Living Library.

 Which Essential Oils are Best for Homemade Hair Spray?

 The king of oils for hair, rosemary is popular in hair products for improving dry, thinning, frizzy hair, and boosting volume.
 And rosemary’s invigorating, woodsy scent freshens hair.

 Known to restore silky, soft hair, lavender’s analgesic, anti-inflammatory, and antiseptic properties help to nourish hair and bring back its luster.
 Its sweet floral scent is just an added bonus.

 If dull, greasy hair is often the result you get with typical hair spray, you’ll be excited to learn geranium helps to cut through the grease and balance oil production.
 Like lavender, it also lends an uplifting floral scent to your hair.

 - Heat 1 cup water to boiling in a small saucepan.

 - Next, add two to six teaspoons of sugar depending on the strength of the hold you prefer.